Credential store (credential store)

 On default the original credential store from the

-blank portal will exported.
+blank portal will be exported.

 --skipFiles Skip files of data groups